Special Use

 Completeness of Application

-Special use requests will not be considered until all the required information requested in the Special Use Request Application has been provided.
-The applicant must prepare and provide all necessary documents applicable to the proposed use or activity.
-All project details, including, but not limited to, maps, list of needed permits, and reasonable or feasible alternative justification must be submitted with the application.
-Liability Insurance is generally required.
-The Conservancy will need to be listed as additional insured on all special use requests lasting longer than five days and of a hazardous nature.
+The Conservancy will not consider your Special Use requests until you provide all required information as requested in the Special Use Request Application.
+You must prepare and provide all necessary documents applicable to the proposed use or activity.
+You must submit all project details, including, but not limited to, maps, list of needed permits, and reasonable or feasible alternative justification with the application.
+The Conservancy generally requires liability insurance.
+The Conservancy must be listed as additional insured on all special use requests lasting longer than five days and of a hazardous nature.

 Fees associated with Special Uses

-The Conservancy may charge for use of property including recovery of the reasonable cost of providing its Staff services related to the issuance of the License or Special use Permit.
+The Conservancy may charge for use of property including recovery of the reasonable cost of providing its staff services related to the issuance of the License or Special use Permit.
 For easements, the Conservancy requires compensation based upon a market estimate for the fair market value of the long-term interest.
+Please see the Special Use Guidelines for additional information.

-The use of state property for commercial filming (motion picture and still photography) is evaluated pursuant to Government Code Sections 14998 and 14999) as is entitled to a “one stop” expedited permitting.
+The use of state property for commercial filming (motion picture and still photography) is evaluated pursuant to Government Code Sections 14998.8 et seq., which assures a “one stop” permitting process through the California Film Commission.